 OpenPlant Fund Information

 The OpenPlant Fund will support innovative, open and interdisciplinary projects relevant to plant synthetic biology and cell-free systems until 2019.
 Funded six-month projects will receive £4k each, with an additional £1k awarded on completion for follow-on and outreach.
-The second round of applications for 2017 will close on 24 November.
+The next submission deadline for applications to the OpenPlant Fund will close on 8 July 2018.

 The aim of the fund is to promote the development of plant synthetic biology and cell-free systems as interdisciplinary fields and to facilitate exchange between the University of Cambridge, the John Innes Centre, and the Earlham Institute for the development of open technologies and responsible innovation in the context of Synthetic Biology.